Big cattle farm for meat production

 What can we do?

 Demand an end to animal suffering in the food system.
-Be aware of factory farms near you and their local environmental and climate impacts.
-Personally choose alternatives to meat.
-Reduce meat intake, adopt and encourage diets that fit within planetary and health boundaries.
+Be aware of factory farms near you and join actions against their local environmental and climate impacts.
+Join protests for climate and animal welfare and against new farms, like our FOUR PAWS office in the UK does.

 Meat Exhaustion Day Around the World